Carreau/inplace_restarter/README.md

   ✘ 'julia-0.6'
 ```

+If prompt toolkit is installed, `python -m inplace_restarter wiz` will open a wizard to install/remove from kernels.

 # Gotchas:

 Automatic install suppose that the kernelspec path on all the system this will be used is the same.